armthethinker/personal-site/projects/moral-decision-making-haptic-feedback-in-virtual-environments.md

 {% include p-section.html
    header="Problem"
    subheader=""
+   content="
+More and more of our lives are mediated through technology.
+Does the change from tangible, real world interactions to intangible, vitural world interactions change our moral calculus?
+That is to ask: **Do the capabilities of our interfaces (here, specifically haptics) change our moral choices?** (They do.)
+"
+%}

+{% include p-section.html
+   header="Setup"
+   subheader=""
+   content="
-   content="The Trolley Problem is a classic thought experiment in philosophy.
-Imagine a trolley or train car is speeding down a hill, out of control, towards a group of five people.
+**The Trolley Problem is a classic thought experiment in moral philosophy** where an out of control trolley car is speeding down a hill towards a group of five people.
 You, standing near the tracks, see a lever that would switch the trolley onto new tracks where one person would die.

-The “fat man” variant has a similar setup.
-Instead of a lever to flip, you are standing on a bridge over the tracks next to a sufficiently large man.
-If you push this man over the railing, he will fall on the tracks, stop the train, and die.
-Pushing and killing him would save five people.
+Do you pull the lever?

+**The “fat man” variant is similar, but your choice is to push a large man onto the tracks** to stopy the trolley to save five people (and kill him).

-Our experiment, the Elevator Problem, uses a worker on an elevator dropping towards an electrified floor.
-If the participant pushes a worker that is standing in front of them, the workers on the elevator won’t die.
-This is an isomorph of the Trolley Problem: a scenario that is categorically equivalent, but looks different.
+**Our experiment, the Elevator Problem, has a group of workers on a malfunctioning elevator dropping towards an electrified floor.
+If the participant pushes a nearby technician into the electrified floor, the elevator will stop and workers won’t die.** This is an isomorph of the Trolley Problem: a scenario that is categorically equivalent, but looks different.
 We specifically explored the different moral and physiological response between a haptic and non-haptic group.
 Haptic participants feel the person they are pushing with their hands whereas non-haptic participants do not.
 Additionally, we had a third group whose scenario used a two buttons to control the decent of an elevator with four workers and one with one worker (more similar to the lever-based Trolley Problem)."
 %}

 {% include media-youtube.html
    header="Results"
    urlCode="D4AIKfFNS3c"
-   caption="This video shows our setup process as well as our experience.
+   caption="Our setup process as well as our experience.
 (The poor recording quality is due to our laptop’s limited resources.
 Participants saw a higher resolution version.)" aspect="16by9"
 %}